 The Pure Word Bible (PWB) is a questionable version of the New Testament produced by One Path Publishing and Brent Miller, Sr. It is promoted by Prophecy Watchers, a group that focuses on biblical prophecy.

 Also, the publishers of the Pure Word Bible describe it as “the world’s first and only hermeneutics-based monadic Greek to English translation,” one that “reveals the original Koine-Greek depths-of-meaning from the time of Christ using breakthroughs in monadic-based hermeneutics.”
 These statements are scholarly sounding gobbledygook.
 By “monadic” hermeneutics, they mean that they translated individual Greek words according to each word’s “single definitive meaning.”
-The result is an often expanded translation that supposedly provides a “deeper” insight:
+The result is an often expanded translation that supposedly provides a “deeper” insight.

-The author of the Pure Word Bible contrasts the English language, which is imprecise, with Koine Greek, which is supposedly more precise, more decisive, and not at all ambiguous.
-In other words, God intended that every word of the Bible have a single, specific meaning “not open to personal interpretation.”
-The problem is that all languages are imprecise to a certain extent, and not every word can be confined to a single definition.
+A basic problem with the Pure Word Bible is the so-called monadic method of translation.
+There is no “single definitive meaning” to most words, regardless of language.
+All languages are imprecise to a certain extent, and not every word can be confined to a single definition.
 Always translating a Greek word with the exact same English word will result in unclarity at best and outright mistakes at worst.

 Credible Bible translations are the product of a committee of trained scholars.
 The Pure Word Bible is the work of one man, Brent Miller, Sr. The publishers make much of the “twenty years of research” Miller put into the Pure Word Bible, but none of his academic credentials are provided.

 We recommend steering clear of the Pure Word Bible.
 There are much more accurate English Bible translations available.